 - How many people die every year in Europe?

-- Are the numbers of drug-related deaths similar across different countries?
+- Are the numbers of drug-induced deaths similar across different countries?

-- Is the drug-related deaths rate (deaths/population) similar across countries?
+- Is the drug-induced deaths rate (deaths/population) similar across countries?

 - Are there differences between the genders across countries?

-- How has the distribution of drug-related deaths among age groups changed in the last 5 years?
+- How has the distribution of drug-induced deaths among age groups changed in recent years?

-- Is the age distribution of drug-related deaths similar across different countries?
+- Is the age distribution of drug-induced deaths similar across different countries?

-- What substances are involved in drug-related deaths?
+- What substances are involved in drug-induced deaths?

-- Where have numbers of drug-related deaths increased or decreased most over the last 10 years?
+- Where have numbers of drug-induced deaths increased over the last 10 years?